PayBy/official-doc/demos/paylink.md

 # Paylink

 Add the product and set the amount to generate a permanent link that can be repeatedly paid.
-You can put it on the website ot share it on social media.
+You can put it on the website to share it on social media.

 <br/>